by Sue Tomchin

 Proudly Jewish gymnast Aly Raisman used “Hava Nagila” as the music for her gold-medal winning floor exercise routine at the London Olympics in 2012, one of a total of six Olympic medals she has won.
+In 2018, she's become an icon in the fight against sexual assault after giving a powerful statement against her abuser, Larry Nassar, during his trial this January.
+And taking her message even further, she recently appeared in the Sports Illustrated Swimsuit issue with the words "Women don't have to be modest to be respected." written down her side.
 So get out your tights and leotard, put your hair in a topknot, hang medals on ribbons around your neck, and you’ll strike gold in the Purim costume parade.

 Berated at the start of her career for her distinctive profile, her Brooklyn accent, and her refusal to be anything but herself, Barbra Streisand showed us all that being unambiguously Jewish, strong and gorgeous are not mutually exclusive.
 The bestselling female vocalist of all time, she was the first woman to write, produce, direct, and star in a major Hollywood film.
 Along the way she has received two Oscars, 10 Grammys, a Tony, and the Presidential Medal of Freedom, among other honors.
 To create a Purim costume that will make them say, “hello, gorgeous,” check out this Tumblr post to see what Babs wore in some of her iconic roles.
 Don’t forget to belt out a few bars of “People” while you’re at it.